Motorcycle Registration in ArkansasCompare Motorcycle Insurance Rates in 3 Steps

-All motorcycles with engines bigger than 50CC must be registered before you can drive them on the road.
-Some motorcycles, mopeds, or bicycles with engines smaller than 50CC need registration only if they have a standard transmission.
+All motorcycles must be registered before you can drive them on the road.
+Some small motorcycles, mopeds, or bicycles need registration only if they have a standard transmission.
 Motorcycle side cars, which don't have engines at all, must be registered too.

 You are responsible for property tax on your new, used, or leased vehicle.
 Each county in Arkansas collects a personal property tax based on the assessment value of your vehicle.

 For your own protection, and the protection of other drivers too, you need to purchase the proper liability insurance.

 When you are ready to apply for a certificate of title, within the first 30 days after purchase, you need to bring documents with you:

 - Bill of Sale